Sustainable Development Goal 11: Target 11.3: Inclusive and sustainable urbanization

-There are currently no data available for this indicator.
+Indicator 11.3.2 may be challenging to calculate.
+There is currently no data available for this indicator.

-Target 11.4: "Protect the world's cultural and natural heritage"
+Target 11.4: Protect the world's cultural and natural heritage

 The full text of Target 11.4 is "Strengthen efforts to protect and safeguard the world's cultural and natural heritage."

 It has one indicator: Indicator 11.4.1 is the "Total per capita expenditure on the preservation, protection and conservation of all cultural and natural heritage, by the source of funding (public, private), type of heritage (cultural, natural) and level of government (national, regional, and local/municipal)".

-Urban spaces should add efforts in preserving cultural and natural heritage as it can bring pride to a community and may be used to capitalize on the heritage or used as a marketing tool.
-The use of urban archaeology may be an option to explore to strengthen cultural heritage.
-Material culture, artifacts, building foundations, food remains, gardens, pathways and bridges can be further studied by urban archeologists to understand the history and diversity which lives in the urban space.

-This indicator can be difficult to calculate for the following reasons: Countries' national accounting frameworks may not clearly separate cultural, natural, and other activities; financial transactions may be rechanneled for different uses; financial transactions may be double-counted at different levels of public administration.
+This indicator is difficult to calculate.
 There are currently no data available for this indicator.

+Due to civil wars, more than half of the In Danger WHSs are located in war zones in Afghanistan, Congo, Iraq, Libya, Mali, Palestine, Syria, and Yemen.
+The modern era sees never-ending civil wars in several developing countries, acts of vandalism at cultural sites committed by terrorists and warlords, threats to destroy Iranian cultural heritage sites by US President Donald Trump, a change of identity of a WHS (Hagia Sophia) by the Turkish government, deforestation, rapid climate change, out-of-control urbanization, and tourism mismanagement by governments which leads to overtourism and hyper-exploitation of tourism resources.
+Because these problems exist, this target has become more prominent than ever.

-Target 11.5: "Reduce the adverse effects of natural disasters"
+Target 11.5: Reduce the adverse effects of natural disasters

 The full text of Target 11.5 is "By 2030, significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters, including water-related disasters, with a focus on protecting the poor and people in vulnerable situations".